ruzanv/ruzanv/README.md

 ## Job experience
 - Feb.
 2022 - Present.
 QA Engineer at VK.
 Frontend and backend testing of web applications, mobile applications and hybrid desktop applications.
 Ensuring product quality by improving team processes, introducing new tools and improving the quality of releases.
+Maintaining test documentation, creating test artifacts, working with requirements.
+Work in a very large project with Enterprise and SaaS product solutions for business (b2b).
 - Apr.
 2018 - Aug.
 2019.
 QA Engineer and Head of QA at GAMBIT.
 Ensuring the quality of a multiplayer online project in the game and its web part.
 Building testing processes, managing a testing team on a project.
 ## My CV